Article ID: 1000 - Last Modified: August 19, 2014

 How do I start IFD in the Prime stage with preexisting Glide results?
-I want to include Glide constraints in my IFD run.
+I want to include Glide options that aren't available from the IFD panel.

-If you want to use options not available through IFD, such as addition of metal, hydrophobic, or positional constraints, you can run a separate Glide job instead of running the initial docking through IFD.
-To use the results of a separate Glide run, follow this procedure:
+If you want to use options that are not available from the Induced Fit Docking panel (such as addition of metal coordination, or positional constraints), you can run a separate Glide job instead of running the initial docking through IFD.
+To use the results of a separate Glide run with the standard (original) IFD protocol, follow this procedure:

 - Be sure to prepare the protein yourself with the Protein Preparation Wizard.
 Also check the protein preparation procedure in the Induced Fit Docking manual and the Protein Preparation Guide.